leenasmushrooms/web/src/pages/faq/index.md

 ###### I want to start mushroom farming , how to start ?

 There are plenty of training Free training resources available on youtube like this channel A V Mathew - YouTube , Agricultural universities provide training  from time to time.
-The link to free training videos are given below. https://www.youtube.com/@LeenasMushroom .
+The link to free training videos are [here] (https://www.youtube.com/@LeenasMushroom).
 We provide training in collaboration with Manorama Horizon, the link for signing up for training Mushroom Farming Course For Beginners | Manorama Horizon.

 ###### Do you give training